 Practicing Resurrection: Intro to Christian Spirituality

-This course offers a holistic and practice-based introduction to Christian faith and spirituality that blends the "inward" journey of spiritual healing and transformation with the "outward" journey of participating in God's dream for a transformed world.
+This course offers a holistic and practice-based introduction to Christian faith and spirituality that blends the "inward" journey of spiritual transformation and healing with the "outward" journey of participating in God's dream for a transformed world.
 Whether you have been a Christian all your life, or you remain skeptical of Christianity, this course offers a freshly nuanced and broadly ecumenical approach that invites participants to step into the radical paradigm shift at the heart of Jesus' proclamation of the "Kingdom of God," through a critical examination of our 21st-century cultural lenses, and a deeper understanding of the social and psychological patterns that keep us stuck.

 This interactive, group-based learning experience is designed for people who are interested in embarking on a deep journey of self-discovery, and learning how to integrate their faith more fully into their everyday lives.
 This will include weekly reading assignments from contemporary authors like Walter Wink, Parker Palmer, Henri Nouwen, Ched Myers, Thomas Keating, and Richard Rohr, as well as readings from throughout the history of Christianity that speak to the contemplative dimension of the Christian faith.
 The course also introduces a number of spiritual disciplines, and provides opportunities to practice building deeper and more authentic relationships with others, as we learn to apply the ancient teachings of Jesus in the context of modern, everyday life.

 Note: This course can be taught in as little as 6 weeks or as many as 12 weeks, depending on the availability, needs, and goals of the group.
 It can be offered as a small group study (as few as 5 people) or as a larger class (as many as 30 people).